G-Research/siembol/docs/deployment/deployment.md

 https://enrichment.siembol.local/
 ```

-Currently enrichment store supports files up to 30 MB and this can easily be modified as required [here](../../deployment/helm-k8s/resources/php.ini-local)
+Currently enrichment store supports files up to 30 MB and this can easily be modified as required [here](../../deployment/helm-k8s/resources/php.ini-local).
+This configuration file is deployed as a ConfigMap.

 #### Oauth2 Proxy
 There is support for Oauth2 Proxy which is a lightweight deployment that provides authentication using Providers such as Google, GitHub and others.